Plan Ahead for Swim Lessons in Columbia, TN for 2026

 Villages Clubhouse offers a warm, welcoming space designed for young children and their parents to play, learn, and connect.
 They also provide therapy services and feeding support for families.
 The center features open play sessions for ages 1–5 held Monday through Friday and typically one Saturday a month, with baby open play twice a week for infants to pre-walkers.
 Families can also join age-based playgroups, access the toy library, and participate in seasonal workshops.
 Membership options are available as well as gift cards.

-Villages is also home to Blue Gene Bookshop, which has hosted story times, and Firefly Garden Club, which offers creative, nature-inspired workshops for kids ages 4 and up.
+Villages is also home to Firefly Garden Club, which offers creative, nature-inspired workshops for kids ages 4 and up and Blue Gene Bookshop, which has hosted story times.
 It’s best to check their calendar to see current offerings and availability.

 Arise Therapies provides speech-language, feeding, and occupational therapy for kids and adults across Middle Tennessee.
 While this isn’t a regular drop-in play space, they occasionally host Sensory Play Events that are open to the community.
 These sessions feature a variety of hands-on sensory activities designed for kids ages 1–6.
 Parent attendance is required, and it’s a fun, low-pressure way for families to explore sensory play in a supportive environment.